-Kipling Avenue has the highest concentration of heritage resources within the Corridor.
-Notwithstanding the allowable height and setbacks, all new construction must abide by the guidelines for transitioning from heritage resources outlined in Section 4.5 Transitions of New Buildings in Relation to Heritage Resources.
+- · Kipling Avenue has the highest concentration of heritage resources within the Corridor.
+Notwithstanding the allowable height and setbacks, all new construction must abide by the guidelines for transitioning from heritage resources outlined in Part 2: Section 2.3 Heritage Conservation and Part 3: Section 3.2.2: Heritage Conservation. - · Refer to Section 3.2.3: Transitions of New Buildings in Relation to Heritage Resources, for specific guidelines pertaining to any new development along Kipling Avenue.

-Schedule 4.5: Mid Density Mixed Use
+Schedule 3.2: Mid Density Mixed Use

-Schedule 4.6: Low Density Residential Neighbourhood
+Schedule 3.3: Low Density Residential Neighbourhood